What is a Vendor Take Back Mortgage?

 Our mortgage experts are equipped with the know-how to make custom mortgage strategies that will meet you where you are.
 This way, you can avoid the high interest rates associated with a VTB mortgage and not have to balance 2 home loans.

 As with anything in life, there’s a different path for everyone.
-While a VTB mortgage may be a great fit for some buyers in the current market, it may create more of a burden than need be down the line.
+While a VTB mortgage may be a great fit for some buyers in the current market, it has the potential to become a burden down the line

 That said – Why start off your home journey feeling overwhelmed by payments?
 We say, it’s not worth it.
 Speak with our team today to see how you can secure a mortgage that’s right for you.